Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/reporting/advanced.md

 });
 ```

+### Cypress
+ When using Cypress, a function like this one cannot be passed around between the Cypress world and NodeJS because it is not serialisable (it includes some dependencies).
+This function could, however, live fully within the `cypress.config.ts` file, in which case it must be shared by all test cases (or a more flexible Cypress task must be written).

 ## Providing a page URL

 > **Note:** Page URLs are currently not displayed in the reports.
 Thus this documentation is rather short.